AppFlowy-IO/appflowy-editor/documentation/customizing.md

 # Customizing Editor Features

-Note: `AppFlowyEditor` has since been depreciated and `AppFlowyEditor.standard` or `AppFlowyEditor.custom` should be used instead.
-To recreate the examples below, you would use `AppFlowyEditor.custom`.

 ## Customizing a Shortcut Event

 We will use a simple example to illustrate how to quickly add a shortcut event.